 The Nature Conservancy's Carpenter Ranch located west of Steamboat Springs, Colorado, in a view looking north from a ridge on highway 40.
 The hills beyond are land TNC hope to incorporate in the future for the protection of the Yampa River. © Mark Godfrey/The Nature Conservancy

-"Scientific threat analysis should be about what the data tell us, not a laundry list that embraces what everyone says or thinks."
+"Scientific threat analysis should be about what the data tell us,"

 Peter Kareiva, Chief Scientist for The Nature Conservancy